DevDamie/DevDamie/README.md

 - 👋 Hi, I’m Damilola Adegbola @DevDamie
-- 👀 I’m interested in Data Science and Data Analytics
+- 👀 I’m interested in Data Science and Data Analytics.
 - 🌱 I'm building on my skills in Microsoft Excel, Python, SQL, Tableau and PowerBi.
 - 💞️ I’m looking to collaborate on Data Analytics projects.
 - 📫 You can reach me on damadegb@gmail.com